 - The only Food Studies programme to offer Global Field Research Programme (GRP) which provides the opportunity for conducting fieldwork abroad.
 Students have the exciting opportunity to conduct research work for their thesis abroad if it is focused on a food-related topic specific to a particular country for 3 – 6 months.
 Choose from an international network of partner universities for research in countries such as France, Spain, Italy, Hong Kong and Japan.
 This will provide students with a more comprehensive research experience as they interact with a different culture, form different perspectives of global issues and engage actively with the global community.

 - An internationalised curriculum.
-The Global Immersion Programme in Food & Culture (GIF) is embedded within the World Food Cultures module, which requires students to spend two weeks traveling through Switzerland and France.
+The Global Immersion Programme in Food & Culture (GIF) is embedded within the World Food Cultures module, which requires students to spend two weeks travelling through Switzerland and France.
 Students will be visiting major players in the food industry and attending seminars led by several Michelin chefs, all to gain a holistic understanding of the food culture in France and Europe.
-Through the School’s internationalised curriculum, students are challenged to engage in critical exploration of global interconnections and interdependence, as well as understand different cultural contexts and world views.
+Through the School’s internationalised curriculum, students are challenged to engage in a critical exploration of global interconnections and interdependence, as well as understand different cultural contexts and worldviews.